-Jyotiraditya Scindia tests positive for COVID-19, admitted in Max Hospital
+Jyotiraditya Scindia tests positive for COVID-19, admitted in Max hospital

-BJP leader Jyotiraditya Scindia has tested positive for COVID-19 and admitted to a private hospital here, sources said on Tuesday.
+BJP leader Jyotiraditya Scindia has tested positive for COVID-19 and has been admitted to a private hospital here, sources said on Tuesday.
 He was admitted to Max Hospital, Saket on Monday, they said.

 - READ MORE ON: